kathysledge/smig/docs/schema-reference/relations.md

 ### Filter by relation fields

-Add WHERE clauses to filter by relation attributes:
+You can filter traversals based on relation field values:

 ```surql
 -- 5-star reviews from Alice